ohm-softa/ohm-softa.github.io/12ln-fp1.md

 Let me illustrate this with a simple example (will go through it in detail at the end of the chapter).
 Say you want to
 - retrieve all students from a database,
-- filter out those who took _Programmieren 3_,
+- filter out those who took _Softwarearchitektur_,
 - load (all of) their transcript of records from another database
 - print all class names